 The spouse asking for alimony must meet at least one of the following conditions:

-- Long Marriage: The marriage lasted at least 10 years and the spouse cannot earn enough to meet their basic needs.
+• Long Marriage: The marriage lasted at least 10 years, and the spouse did not earn enough to meet their basic needs.

-- Custodial Parent: The spouse is caring for a child from the marriage who has a physical or mental disability.
+• Custodial Parent: The spouse is caring for a child from the marriage with a physical or mental disability.
 The child must require substantial care that prevents the spouse from earning enough to meet their needs.

 What Is the Maximum Alimony Payment in Texas?

-The Texas Family Code sets limits on how much a spouse can pay per month in alimony.
+The Texas Family Code limits how much a spouse can pay monthly in spousal support.
 Those limits are $5,000 per month or 20 percent of their gross monthly income, whichever is less.
-This rule is designed to prevent the paying spouse from reduce their standard of living because of their alimony payments.
+This rule is designed to prevent the paying spouse from reducing their standard of living because of their alimony payments.

 How Long Does Alimony Last in Texas?

-In Texas, the duration of spousal maintenance depends on the length of the marriage:
+In Texas, the length of spousal maintenance depends on the duration of the marriage:

 Marriages Less Than 10 Years